 "Captain T. W. Lendrum was commanding the Fort and from Mr. Roger's house shots were heard and the smoke from the rifles firing were seen.
-A few minutes later several white and colored people, who escaped from the Sutler's house, came running into the fort and appraised Captain Lendrum that Mr. Rogers, his clerks, and themselves, had been surprised at dinner, and that Rogers and his clerks had in all probability fallen into the hands of the Indians."
-16 became known as the Dade Massacre, would be the beginning of the one of the longest and expensive Indian Wars the United States ever fought.
+A few minutes later several white people and people of color, who escaped from the Sutler's house, came running into the fort and appraised Captain Lendrum that Mr. Rogers, his clerks, and themselves, had been surprised at dinner, and Rogers and his clerks had in all probability fallen into the hands of the Indians."

-At the same time, Chief Mico Onapa (Micanopy), Hotemathla (Jumper), Halpatter Tustenuggee (Alligator), and approximately one hundred and eighty braves, ambushed Major Francis Dade and his command as they marched north from Fort Brooke to relieve Fort King.
-Osceola's attack, and what
+At the same time, Chief Mico Onapa (Micanopy), Hotemathla (Jumper), Halpatter Tustenuggee (Alligator), and approximately 180 braves, ambushed Major Francis Dade and his command as they marched north from Fort Brooke to relieve troops at Fort King.
+Osceola's attack, and what became known as the Dade Massacre, would be the beginning of the one of the longest and most expensive Indian Wars the United States would ever fight.

-A report claimed at the time of his murder, Roger's stores at Fort King included some \$10,000 to \$15,000 in goods and effects, some of which were still on hand at that post.
-On May 28, 1836, the Army ordered they be released to his widow and estate.17
+A report claimed that at the time of his murder, Roger's stores at Fort King included some \$10,000 to \$15,000 in goods and effects, some of which were still on hand at that post.
+On May 28, 1836, the Army ordered they be released to his widow and estate.

-United States Army forces began to withdraw, and in May 1836, Fort King, once again abandoned, was burned to the ground by the victorious Seminoles.
+United States Army forces began to withdraw, and in May 1836, Fort King, once again having been abandoned, was burned to the ground by the victorious Seminoles.
 The victory, however, was short-lived.
 In 1837, less than a year later, the Army returned, and the fort was rebuilt.

-Although the Seminoles were not conquered during the three Seminole Wars (1817-18, 1835-42, and 1855-58), thousands moved west.
+Although the Seminoles were not conquered during the three Seminole Wars (1817-18, 1835-42, 1855-58), thousands moved west.
 The first group of migrants, under the leadership of Chief Hotemathla, arrived in 1837 in the Indian Territory in Oklahoma.
 By 1839, the majority of the Seminoles had been relocated.

-On December 28, 1835, after the deaths of Agent Wiley Thompson and Postmaster Erastus Rogers the Seminole Agency no longer officially existed.
+On December 28, 1835, after the deaths of Agent Wiley Thompson and Postmaster Erastus Rogers, the Seminole Agency no longer officially existed.
 The Second Seminole War was declared over on August 14, 1842.
-As far as the government was concerned, the Seminole Tribe was now in Oklahoma, and therefore a new Indian agent was not appointed for the Florida Seminoles.
-The Seminoles remaining in Florida were considered outlaws.
+As far as the government was concerned, the Seminole Tribe was now in Oklahoma, and therefore a new Indian agent was not appointed.